I haven't skated in years, can I still join OH!RL?

 I don't have my own equipment, can I rent gear?

-We allow OH!RL skaters to borrow gear and skates up to 3 months or one quarter session, but gear and skates stay at our practice space.
+We allow OH!RL skaters to borrow gear and skates for one session or until they become level 3 skater, but gear and skates stay at our practice space.
 We have up to a certain amount of skates that these are provided on a first come basis.
 If you are interested in purchasing gear you can purchase gear from existing skaters who are upgrading or from various derby vendors.

 How much does derby gear cost?